BaliDoggo/NoxPlayerPortable/README.md

 How to run setup:

+Manually download the latest installer from bignox.com/en/download/fullPackage?beta and rename it "NoxPlayerSetup.exe".
+Then move it to this folder.

 run one of the bat files (Setup-No-Pause-Clean-After.bat is the best to run). after the script complete running the folder noxplayer is ready to beign copied, you can copy that folder to whereever you want (like a usb).